ChrisWiegman/kana/readme.md

 - Support for more xdebug modes (trace, etc)
 - Much more clear prompts and messages on the commands themselves
 - Other system support (time allowed)
+- Writing a lot more tests (it's a personal project, I start where I can)

 # Completely Uninstalling Kana

 I hate apps that leave leftovers on your machine.
 When stopping a site all Docker resources except the images will be removed.
 To remove the app completely beyond that you'll want to delete the following:

-1. Delete the application from your $GOBIN path
+1. Delete the application from your $GOBIN or system path
 2. Delete the `~/.config/kana` folder which contains all site and app configuration
 3. Delete the `Kana Development CA` certificate from the _System_ keychain in the _Keychain Access_ app